How to Visit Isle Royale, the Least Visited National Park in the Lower 48

 Rock Harbor Day Trips

-• Day trips to Rock Harbor are not practical due to ferry/seaplane duration.
-They do have many day hike options though.
+Day trips to Rock Harbor are not practical due to ferry/seaplane duration, but if you’re already staying overnight, there are excellent day hike options.

 Trail NameDistance (RT)Estimated TimeHighlights